nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/tutorial/01-create-application.md

 # Angular Nx Tutorial - Step 1: Create Application

-## Nx.dev Tutorial | Angular | Step 1: Create Application

 <iframe width="560" height="315" src="https://www.youtube.com/embed/i37yJKK8qGI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In this tutorial you will use Nx to build a full-stack application out of common libraries using modern technologies like Cypress and Nest.
+In this tutorial you use Nx to build a full-stack application out of common libraries using modern technologies like Cypress and Nest.

-## Create a New Workspace
+## Create a new workspace

 **Start by creating a new workspace.**